 Setup for Development on the Media Services SDK for .NET

-This topic is a developer task in the series Building Applications with the Media Services SDK for .NET.
-The setup tasks in this topic are required for developing Microsoft Azure Media Services applications with the Media Services SDK for .NET.
+This topic shows how to setup for developing Microsoft Azure Media Services applications with the Media Services SDK for .NET.

 The following prerequisites are required for development based on the Microsoft Azure Media Services SDK.